SUCCESS: Students publish and win awards

 Isaac Kirkman's story "Portrait of a Sister with Insects" was published in the online journal Out of the Gutter, and in Out of the Gutter 8 Digital Love: best of the year print edition.
 His story "Avian Theories" was published in Out of the Gutter.
 "Solar Graffiti" was published in Shotgun Honey.
 His poem "Alva's Wings" and his collaborative poems with Jamez Chang "Could This Really be Happening?" and "Go Back Where You Came" were published in the Spring 2013 edition of Menacing Hedge.
 His story "This Protean Love" was published in the Zelmer Pulp's Sci-fi anthology Hey, That Robot Ate My Baby! digital and print issues.
 Jamez Chang and Isaac's collaborative poem "Jeremy!" appears in Apeiron Review.
 Isaac is a Tucson advanced workshop student.

-Alex Poppe's short story "Mosul" has been commended in the Baker Prize competition It will appear in Laughing Fire Press.
+Alex Poppe's essay "A Letter from Kurdistan" appeared in the 2/2/15 edition of Bella Caledonia.
+Her short story "Mosul" has been commended in the Baker Prize competition It will appear in Laughing Fire Press.
 Her story "The Crystal Fairies" is a semi-finalist in the Conium Review's Innovative Short Fiction Contest.
 Her story "Morning Meals" appears in Halfway Down the Stairs.
 Her stories "Kurdistan" and "My Mother's Daughter" are forthcoming in Prick of the Spindle.
 Her flash fiction piece "Feast Day" appears in The Molotov Cocktail in June 2013.
 Her story "Kurdistan" was one of the top 25 pieces in Glimmer Train's Family Matters contest.
 Her story "Can't Get No" was accepted for publication in The Legendary Magazine.
 Alex developed the story in Lisa Bellamy's Online Level III class.

 Edmund Granski's poem "The Cancer Patient's Husband" appears in issue 40 of the Paterson Literary Review.
 Ed has been an Advanced Poetry student.